Kryszczyn99/Kryszczyn99/README.md

 # 👋 Hello
 My name is Krzysiek, also known as Kryszczyn.
-I graduated in computer science (engineering degree) with a very good grade at the Lodz University of Technology, Poland.
-I am currently continuing my Master's degree in the same field.
+I graduated in computer science (Master's degree) with a very good grade at the Lodz University of Technology, Poland.
 # About me

 - 👀 I’m interested in Java,C++,C#,Python and Flutter.